leobudima/elogii-blog/content/how-to-optimize-beverage-delivery-in-2020.md

 Delivery tracking allows you to know the location of every delivery at every moment.
 This ensures a seamless transition from pick-up to drop-off.

-It even lets you share that information with your customers for a better customer experience.
+It even lets you share that information with your customers for better customer experience.

-## Focus on providing a reliable delivery service.

 ## Communicate with your teams and customers more effectively.